 AECEA is the voice of early childhood educators in advocating for higher educational standards, better wages and working conditions, and comprehensive system supports.
 Our mission is to transform Alberta’s early learning and child care (ELCC) workforce into a recognized profession.

 Well-qualified, well-compensated early childhood educators are respected as professionals, valued for their important work, and supported in providing high-quality child care for Alberta’s children and families.

-The Association of Early Childhood Educators of Alberta (AECEA) is a non-profit, member-based society whose members comprise early childhood educators, out of school care staff, child care staff/contractors, post-secondary ELCC students and faculty members and other groups and individuals supportive of the goals of the AECEA.
-Born out of the Alberta Child Care Network Association and the Early Childhood Professional Association of Alberta, the AECEA works hard to serve as a voice for the early learning and child care (ELCC) workforce in Alberta.
+The Association of Early Childhood Educators of Alberta (AECEA) is a non-profit, member-based society comprising early childhood educators, out of school care staff, child care staff/contractors, post-secondary ELCC students and faculty members, and other groups and individuals who support the goals of the AECEA.
+Born out of the Alberta Child Care Network Association and the Early Childhood Professional Association of Alberta, the AECEA works hard to serve as a voice for the early learning and child care workforce in Alberta.
 A proud affiliate member of the Canadian Child Care Federation, its goal is to transform Alberta's early learning and child care workforce into a recognized profession.

-Before they reach the age of six, the majority of Alberta children will spend time in some form of non-parental care, making early learning and child care and its workforce an important topic of discussion and area of investment for our society.
-AECEA would like to see early childhood educators empowered to deliver high-quality services for children ages 0-12 in Alberta and supported to do that well.
-AECEA advocates on members’ behalf to ensure the ECE workforce is a priority in all decisions related to early learning and care including system building, funding, education, ongoing professional learning, wages and supports.
-AECEA continues to communicate with municipal, provincial and federal governments on issues of importance to the early learning and child care workforce.
+Before the age of six, the majority of Alberta children will spend time in some form of non-parental care.
+This makes early learning and child care, and its workforce, an important topic of discussion and area of investment for our society.
+AECEA wants to see early childhood educators empowered to deliver high-quality services, and given the supports to do so, for children ages 0-12 in Alberta.
+AECEA advocates on members’ behalf to ensure the ECE workforce is a priority in all decisions related to early learning and care, including system building, funding, education, ongoing professional learning, wages, and supports.
+AECEA continues to communicate with municipal, provincial, and federal governments on issues important to the early learning and child care workforce.